sothorsteins/SMC0/README.md

     - b.
 Test the effectiveness of the code / is it accurate enough
         - Build automatic tests for development
     - c.
 Evaluate, debug
-5. Algorithm ported to microchip (DSP-chip)
+5. Algorithm ported to microchip
     - a.
 Test different microchips for lowest latency
     - b.
 Evaluate, debug and optimize code if latency is too high
         - Goal is for latency to be less than 0.5 s.
-6. User-interface designed (UX-designers)
+6. User-interface designed (UI/UX-designers)
     - a.
 Make initial design with Figma
         - One-string mode design
         - 6-string mode design